rbroggi/btcnode/readme.md

 to forward your sshd port.
 This would allow you to ssh into your node and perform the tunneling technique explained above using your public IP instead of your local `mDNS` address or your local network address.

+Consider reading about best-practices whenever exposing your services to the internet.

 If you configure properly your ssh daemon with a security key (e.g. [Yubikey](https://www.yubico.com/)) your ssh authentication would be protected by a hardware-device.